Environmental Protection Agency (EPA).

 EPA received five comments on the Federal Register document “Electronic Reporting of Toxics Release Inventory Data” (March 5, 2012; 77 FR 13061).
 These comments are accessible under Docket ID No. EPA-HQ-TRI-2011-0174.
 The commenters included three individuals, one agency, and one industry group.
 The comments from the individuals and agency were supportive of EPA's intent to streamline and improve the submission of TRI reporting forms by requiring facilities to report such data electronically.
 These comments generally stated that the rule would enable faster release of TRI data, reduce transcription errors, and improve data quality.
 Two of these commenters, while supporting EPA's action, requested that EPA provide some allowance for facilities unable to access the Internet for various reasons such as: A grace period for new facilities, a transition period for smaller facilities, and waivers for facilities in rural areas lacking Internet service.
 One of these commenters expressed concern with the EPA continuing to allow paper submissions of TRI reporting forms containing trade secret information.
 This commenter also requested EPA institute a more rigorous process for approving certifying officials and suggested that EPA require facilities to register more than one certifying official.

 EPA had proposed limiting revisions and withdrawals of TRI reporting forms back to RY 2005 due to current capabilities of TRI-MEweb.
 In response, the industry group comment requested that EPA consider allowing revisions to and withdrawals of data submitted for reporting years prior to 2005.
-Specifically, this comment suggested EPA allow facilities to submit on paper any revisions or withdrawals of previously submitted TRI reporting forms for reporting years prior to 2005.
+Specifically, this comment suggested EPA allow facilities to submit on paper any revisions or withdrawals of Start Printed Page 52864previously submitted TRI reporting forms for reporting years prior to 2005.

 EPA's responses are provided below.